agalasso/cthread/README.md

 # C-THREAD:
 ## A limited implementation of threads using call/cc

 This is a quick and dirty guile library that allows programs to manually switch between saved program states.
-Using the library strongly resembles using threads (with manual scheduling), but the implementation does not invoke the os at all.
+Using this library strongly resembles using threads (with semaphores and manual scheduling), but the implementation does not invoke the os at all.
 Everything is implemented using call/cc on a single OS thread.

 Here's how to use it:
  * First, add some cthreads to a global thread queue.